Culinary Excellence – A Michelin Guide to Pasadena

 Every foodie has at least one Michelin Star-rated restaurant on their bucket list.
 While most of the acclaimed restaurants may be out of reach for many of us, Michelin has expanded their list to include more attainable options, with the Bib Gourmand and the Plate Michelin ratings.

 The Bib Gourmand is an esteemed rating given to friendly restaurants that serve good food at moderate prices.
 In the 2016 edition of the Paris guide, a brand new L’assiette or The Plate symbol was launched to recognize restaurants that simply serve good food.
-These are places where almost anyone can enjoy a fine meal without breaking the bank, and Pasadena is home to nine such gems.
+These are places where almost anyone can enjoy a fine meal without breaking the bank, and Pasadena is home to three such gems.

 Good quality, good value cooking.